Romaq/bigrig-scripts/FILESERVER.md

 	   of the host.[^3]

 	   *** Howto doesn't mention "how to" mount the SMB, it just does everything else interactively...
-SO ***
+SO *** Consider if "asa" on the fileserver and "root @ asa" has something to do with it.

    22. Working from another [howto](https://linuxtect.com/linux-smbclient-command-tutorial/), I need to `apt install smbclient`.
    23. `smbclient -L fileserver.local` will ask for your `WORKGROUP\root` password.
 Go ahead and use your "root@fileserver'